adobe/wskdebug/README.md

 Debug an OpenWhisk <action> by forwarding its activations to a local docker container with debugging enabled and debug port exposed to the host.

-If only <action> is specified, the deployed action code is used.
+If only <action> is specified, the deployed action code is debugged.

 Specify [source-path] pointing to the local sources of the action to dynamically mount them in the debug container.
 Sources will be automatically reloaded on each new activation (might depend on the kind).

 Supported kinds:
 - nodejs: Node.js V8 inspect debugger on port 9229.
 Supports source mount